Suwayda Military Council: Objectives

 The council outlined several primary objectives, which included the protection of civilians and public property from violence and destruction, and the advancement of secularism, democracy, and the creation of a new decentralized Syrian state.
 The council aims to establish national army that is distinct from the structure and reputation of the current Syrian army, free from foreign influence, and inclusive of all ethnic and national groups in Syria.
 Al-Shoufi has emphasized the council's support for integration into a newly unified Syrian army while maintaining localized autonomy.
-The council also aims to cooperate with other security factions in the region to confront any potential security threats, and vowed to prevent new regime forces from entering Druze settlements in Jabal al-Druze and Suwayda.
+The council also aims to cooperate with other security factions in the region to confront any potential security threats, and vowed to prevent government forces from entering Druze settlements in Jabal al-Druze and Suwayda.

-The Suwayda Military Council has taken a firm stance against what it characterizes as criminal practices perpetrated by the authority of al-Sharaa and Hay'at Tahrir al-Sham (HTS) across Syria.
-The council accused the regime of conducting ethnic cleansing operations through forced civilian displacement, destruction of residences, and extrajudicial executions.
+The Suwayda Military Council has taken a firm stance against what it characterizes as criminal practices perpetrated by forces under the authority of al-Sharaa, which it referred to as Hay'at Tahrir al-Sham (HTS), across Syria.
+The council accused the Syrian government of conducting ethnic cleansing operations through forced civilian displacement, destruction of residences, and extrajudicial executions.
 The council characterized HTS's "methodology of repression and intimidation" as akin to the Assad regime's persecutory and authoritarian tactics.
 The council has explicitly declared that "there is no place for the HTS militias in the future of Syria," asserting that Syrian citizens who participated in the revolution against injustice must reject any subsequent tyrannical governance, regardless of whether it characterizes itself as revolutionary or authoritarian.